MicrosoftDocs/power-platform/power-virtual-agents/publication-add-bot-to-facebook.md

 **Add Facebook Messenger to your app:**

-1. Sign in to the Facebook app at [Facebook for Developers](https://developers.facebook.com/) that you want to add your bot to.
+1. Sign in to the Facebook app that you want to add your bot to at [Facebook for Developers](https://developers.facebook.com/).
 2. Go to the **Dashboard**.
 Under the **Add a Product** section, select **Set Up** on the **Messenger** tile.

    ![Add Messenger product](media/channel-fb-add-messenger.png)

 **Configure Facebook pages:**

-1. Sign in to the Facebook App at [Facebook for Developers](https://developers.facebook.com/) that you want to add your bot to.
+1. Sign in to the Facebook App that you want to add your bot to at [Facebook for Developers](https://developers.facebook.com/).

-1. Select **Settings** under **Products** and **Messenger** on the side menu panel.
+2. Select **Settings** under **Products** and **Messenger** on the side menu panel.

 3. Add the pages you want to add the bot to by selecting **Add or Remove Pages** under the **Access Tokens** section.
 You can also create a new page by selecting **Create New Page**.

    ![Add Facebook page to Facebook app](media/channel-fb-add-page-to-fb-app.png)

-5. When adding pages, make sure **Manage and access Page conversations in Messenger** is set to **Yes**.
+4. When adding pages, make sure **Manage and access Page conversations in Messenger** is set to **Yes**.

    ![Messenger permission for page](media/channel-fb-page-messenger-capability.png)

-6. Copy the *page ID* and *token* pair for the pages that you want to add the bot to.
+5. Copy the *Page ID* and *Token* for each of the pages that you want to add the bot to.
 You'll need to select **Generate Token** for each page.
-You'll need these when [configuring the Facebook channel](#configure-the-facebook-channel-in-power-virtual-agents).
+You'll need these when you [configure the Facebook channel in Power Virtual Agents](#configure-the-facebook-channel-in-power-virtual-agents).

    ![Get page ID and token](media/channel-fb-get-page-id-token.png)